 In support of Modern Slavery Reporting Requirements including under the Modern Slavery Act 2018 (Cth)Australian legislation requires certain entities to report on the risks of modern slavery in their operations and supply chains and to report the actions they are taking to address those risks.
 Siemens controlled entities in Australia support the objectives of the legislation which are fully aligned with our company values and sustainability initiatives globally and locally.
-We are currently undertaking a full assessment of our operations and supply chains as a basis of finalising our Modern Slavery Statement in accordance with the act.

 The Siemens group recognises establishing sustainability in the supply chain as a key company policy and responsibility to jointly work for a better life for all who take part in our interconnected world - with no place for forced labour, slavery and human trafficking in any form.